Diabolickal/pickpocket-info/README.md

     * How long, in seconds, should the overlay remain in between pickpockets.
 0 = Never goes away.
 * Reset Rate
     * This determines when this plugin will reset your rate calculation.
 You can set it to on Logout or on Runelite Exit.

+If you come across any bugs or have suggestions don't be afraid to submit a new issue in this repository.